Initial Characterization of Business

 Using the Pereira approach, the owner of the separate property business receives an investment return on the value of his business as it existed on the date of marriage and the remaining portion of the increase in value is reimbursed to the community.

-The court may use the Pereira approach in some years and the Van Camp approach in other years.
+The divorce court may use the Pereira approach in some years and the Van Camp approach in other years.
 (IRMO Brandes).

 Pereira + Van Camp = Brandes

-In calculating the allocation/apportionment/reimbursement amount, courts look to a number of factors depending on the approach used: valuation on date of marriage, valuation on date of separation, other valuation dates as applicable, actual earnings, personal expenses (perquisites), undistributed income, reasonable compensation, rate of return on separate property value and compound versus simple interest.
+In calculating the allocation/apportionment/reimbursement amount, divorce courts look to a number of factors depending on the approach used: valuation on date of marriage, valuation on date of separation, other valuation dates as applicable, actual earnings, personal expenses (perquisites), undistributed income, reasonable compensation, rate of return on separate property value and compound versus simple interest.

 Right to Reimbursement?